AlirezaRa94/my_site/README.md

 # my_site
-Source code of the django course.
+Source code of the project of the ["Django - The Practical Guide"](https://www.udemy.com/course/python-django-the-practical-guide/) course.